-“Poverty in our village was at an extremely high level, so when I heard that The Hunger Project-Mozambique aimed to empower the community to alleviate poverty, I decided to join the program without any hesitation,” says 57-year-old Moises Fenias Malhaule.
-Moises lives with his family the 25 de Setembro village, in the Chokwe Epicentre of Mozambique.
+“Poverty in our village was at an extremely high level, so when I heard that The Hunger Project-Mozambique aimed to empower the community to alleviate poverty, I decided to join the program without any hesitation.”
+Moises lives with his family in the 25 de Setembro village, in the Chokwe Epicentre of Mozambique.

-In 2006, his village saw very high levels of poverty, so Moises decided to join The Hunger Project-Mozambique after the first community mobilization workshop.
+In 2006, his village saw very high levels of poverty, so Moises joined The Hunger Project-Mozambique after the first community mobilization workshop.
 Over the past 10 years, he has participated as an animator, a microfinance partner, and a literacy student.

-In 2008, his animator training enabled him to receive loans from the Microfinance program.
+In 2008, his training as an animator enabled him to receive loans from the Microfinance program.
 With these loans, he expanded his small business and farm, taking care of his family by providing for the education of his children.

 Now Moises is also sharing many of his newly learned skills in manufacturing handcrafted goods by leading training workshops himself!